hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

 2.4.
 Salt

+   Operators are encouraged to forget the salt entirely by using a zero- length salt value instead (represented as a "-" in the presentation format).

+   NSEC3 records provide an an additional salt value, which can be combined with an FQDN to influence the resulting hash, but properties of this extra salt are complicated.

-   Salts add yet another layer of protection against offline, stored dictionary attacks by combining the value to be hashed (in our case, a DNS domainname) with a randomly generated value.
-This prevents adversaries from building up and remembering a dictionary of values that can translate a hash output back to the value that it derived from.
+   In cryptography, salts generally add a layer of protection against offline, stored dictionary attacks by combining the value to be hashed with a unique "salt" value.
+This prevents adversaries from building up and remembering a single dictionary of values that can translate a hash output back to the value that it derived from.

-   In the case of DNS, it should be noted that the hashed names placed in NSEC3 records already include the fully-qualified domain name from each zone.
+   In the case of DNS, the situation is different because the hashed names placed in NSEC3 records are always implicitly "salted" by hashing the fully-qualified domain name from each zone.
 Thus, no single pre-computed table works to speed up dictionary attacks against multiple target zones.
-An attacker is required to compute a complete dictionary per zone, which is expensive in both storage and CPU time.
+An attacker is always required to compute a complete dictionary per zone, which is expensive in both storage and CPU time.

-   To protect against a dictionary being built and used for a target zone, an additional salt field can be included and changed on a regular basis, forcing a would-be attacker to repeatedly compute a new dictionary (or just do trial and error without the benefits of precomputation).
+   To understand role of the additional NSEC3 salt field, we have to consider how a typical zone walking attack works.
+Typically the attack has two phases - online and offline.
+In the online phase, an attacker "walks the zone" by enumerating (almost) all hashes listed in NSEC3 records and storing them for the offline phase.
+Then, in the offline cracking phase, the attacker attempts to crack the underlying hash.
+In this phase, the additional salt value raises the cost of the attack only if the salt value changes during the online phase of the attack.
+In other words, an additional, constant salt value does not change cost of the attack.

    Changing a zone's salt value requires the construction of a complete new NSEC3 chain.
-This is true both when resigning the entire zone at once, or incrementally signing it in the background where the new salt is only activated once every name in the chain has been completed.
+This is true both when resigning the entire zone at once, or when incrementally signing it in the background where the new salt is only activated once every name in the chain has been

-   Most users of NSEC3 publish static salt values that never change.
-   This provides no added security benefit (because the complete fully qualified domain name is already unique).
-If no rotation is planned, operators are encouraged to forgo the salt entirely by using a zero- length salt value instead (represented as a "-" in the presentation format).
+Hardaker & Dukhovni      Expires 13 August 2022                 [Page 5]

+Internet-Draft                    title                    February 2022

+   completed.
+As a result, re-salting a is very complex operation, with significant CPU time, memory, and bandwidth consumption.
+This makes very frequent re-salting unpractical, and renders the additional salt field functionally useless.

 3. Recommendations for deploying and validating NSEC3 records

    The following subsections describe recommendations for the different operating realms within the DNS.

-Hardaker & Dukhovni        Expires 28 May 2022                  [Page 5]

-Internet-Draft                    title                    November 2021

 3.1.
 Best-practice for zone publishers